carlow78/fruit-memory/README.md

 ## Game characters

-The game features 8 cartoon fruit characters.
+The game features 8 cartoon fruit characters from Freepik.com.
 To make the game more appealing to the young generation.

 ![Game characters image](assets/readme/game-characters.jpg)